hustcat/k8s-rdma-device-plugin/README.md

 *** NOTE!!! ***

 `/dev/infiniband/rdma_cm` device is needed for `uverbs` device in container for run RDMA application.
-However, Kubernetes is not support pass device to container, refer to [issue 5607](https://github.com/kubernetes/kubernetes/issues/5607).
+However, Kubernetes is not support pass host device to container, refer to [issue 5607](https://github.com/kubernetes/kubernetes/issues/5607).
 We wish this can be fixed ASAP.

 ### Work with sriov-cni plugin

-TODO:
+TODO: Kubernetes call DP(device plugin) when [Admit](https://github.com/kubernetes/kubernetes/blob/v1.9.3/pkg/kubelet/kubelet.go#L1998) pod, and call CNI plugin when creating sandbox container.
+We need a way that pass RDMA device information from DP to CNI.
+Refer to the [issue 32](https://github.com/hustcat/sriov-cni/issues/32).

 ### Work with NVIDIA GPU plugin

-TODO:
+TODO: For high performance, we should coordinate the `k8s-rdma-device-plugin` and [nvidia device plugin](https://github.com/NVIDIA/k8s-device-plugin), and try to make RDMA devices and GPU devices are located in the same PCIe switch.